Felipe Carrillo Puerto, Quintana Roo

 Felipe Carrillo Puerto is the municipal seat and largest city in Felipe Carrillo Puerto Municipality in the Mexican state of Quintana Roo.
-According to the 2010 census, the city's population was 25,744 persons, mostly of Maya descent.
+According to the 2010 census, the city's population was 25,744 persons, mostly of Maya descent, and as of 2025, more than 70% of Felipe Carrillo Puerto’s population speaks Mayan.

 The Sian Kaʼan Biosphere Reserve lies just east of the city.

 History

-The city of Felipe Carrillo Puerto was founded in 1850 by independent Maya people during the Caste War of Yucatán under the name Chan Santa Cruz.
-After it was conquered by Mexican Federal Army troops in 1901, it was renamed "Santa Cruz del Bravo" before acquiring its present name in honor of politician Felipe Carrillo Puerto in 1930.
+The city of Felipe Carrillo Puerto was founded in 1850 by independent Maya people during the Caste War of Yucatán under the name Noj Kaaj Santa Cruz Báalam Naj (“Great Town of the Holy Cross, the House of Those on Guard”).
+The city became the center of resistance against the federal government, and housed the Talking Holy Cross (Santa Cruz Parlante), which was a sacred Maya symbol that embodied their religious beliefs as well as their spiritual and political authority during the war.
+The city fell to Mexican Federal Army troops in 1901 and was renamed "Santa Cruz del Bravo" before acquiring its present name in honor of politician Felipe Carrillo Puerto in 1932.

+The mid 20th century saw the establishment of federal rural schools in the region, as well as ejidos, which were able to negotiate with foreign companies during the chicle boom.